 Ferrets are small animals with an extremely fast metabolism.
 As carnivores, they require a high-protein diet with very low carbs and sugars.
 For such a small animal, their stomachs are quite large and their intestines are intricate, even though they are very short.

 Having a good understanding of how their digestive systems work will help you keep your ferret as healthy and happy as possible.

 The ferret has a basic and simple stomach.
 For a small stomach, it can hold quite a bit: 80% of the ferret's meal is held in the stomach cavity.

 The acids in the stomach break down food quickly, taking about three hours.
 However, although ferrets are able to break down simple carbohydrates, they cannot break down complex carbohydrates very well.
 The lipids and glucose stimulate the stomach to begin to release acids and start the digestion process.

 After the food breaks down, it is pushed down into the small intestine.
 This is actually made up of three different parts.

 First is the duodenum.
 The food comes here first and mixes with more digestive juices.
-The liver and pancreas secret fluid in here to help continue to aid the digestion of the food.
+The liver and pancreas secrete fluid here to help continue to aid the digestion of the food.

 The next two parts are the jejunum and ileum.
-The work together and absorb all the nutrients from the food.
+They work together and absorb all the nutrients from the food.

 The small intestine then pushes what is left into the large intestine.
 The large intestine is made of the colon and rectum.
 Here it collects all the waste, creates stool and sends it down to the rectum.
 Unlike humans and some other animals, a ferret does not have a cecum or ileocolic.